History of the Jews in Trieste: History

 In the 19th century, the Jews of Trieste become more and more important in various fields such as humanities, industry, and commerce, and they also gradually grew in number.
 Jews became pioneers in the realms of banking, commerce, and insurance that drove the city's spectacular growth.
-They held prominent political positions, established important firms and founded or were leading figures in insurance companies such as Assicurazioni Generali, RAS and Lloyd Adriatico.
+They held prominent political positions, established important firms and founded or were leading figures in insurance companies such as Assicurazioni Generali, RAS, and Lloyd Adriatico.
 Several local Jewish families were even raised to the nobility by the House of Habsburg.
 Importantly, too, the Trieste Jewish community produced towering cultural figures such as the writer Italo Svevo and poet Umberto Saba, both of whom today are commemorated with busts in the city's public gardens.

 Also in the 1830s, there was an influx of Jews from Corfu, leading to the establishment of a Sephardic community alongside the long-standing Ashkenazi presence.

-One of Jewish Trieste's most illustrious sons, Rabbi Professor Samuel David Luzzatto, (1800–1865) known as the Shadal, was a philosopher, poet, Bible scholar and translator.
+One of Jewish Trieste's most illustrious sons, Rabbi Professor Samuel David Luzzatto, (1800–1865) known as the Shadal, was a philosopher, poet, Biblical scholar, and translator.
 He directed the newly established rabbinical seminary, Collegio Rabbinico in Padua.
 His scholarship combined the deep erudition of the medieval rabbis with the newer trends in Judaic scholarship emanating from the enlightened Haskalah circles of northern Europe.
 He was a master of Hebrew philology and translated the Bible into Italian.
-His literary circle included Hebrew poets, such as his cousin Rachel Luzzatto Morpurgo — whose sonnets, elegies and wedding poems in the style of the Spanish Hebrew religious poets and the Italian Renaissance related mostly to family and biographical incidents.
+His literary circle included Hebrew poets, such as his cousin Rachel Luzzatto Morpurgo — whose sonnets, elegies, and wedding poems in the style of the Spanish Hebrew religious poets and the Italian Renaissance related mostly to family and biographical incidents.

-Although most Triestino Jews were not of Italian origin, they rallied to the unification of Italy.
+Although most Triestine Jews were not of Italian origin, they rallied to the unification of Italy.
 The peace settlement brought Trieste into the Kingdom of Italy in 1919.
 Immigration swelled Jewish numbers to 6,000; Jews were prominent in the city's economy and assimilation spread unchecked.
 In 1910, the affluent Trieste Jewish community approved the construction of the Great Synagogue of Trieste.
 Designed by the Christian architect, Ruggero and Arduino Berlam, its plan followed the trend of other central European communities in a style reminiscent of Middle Eastern buildings, ancient and modern.